Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUGFIX (Alban): the part usage calculation wasn't taking in consideration the flag to include or not the hidden layers.
 - BUGFIX (Alban): The Part Usage list was not properly updated when ungrouping a named group while being visible.
 - REFACTORING (Alban): Optimization of the update of the part list panel (use AddRange() instead of Add() to add the items in the ListView)
+- REFACTORING (Alban): Modernize the HTML code of the part usage list export (add some CSS and colors)

 Bug fixed in 1.8.2.0: